The Atacama Cosmology Telescope: Physical Properties of Sunyaev-Zel'dovich Effect Clusters on the Celestial Equator: Analysis and Results

 The determination of the cluster redshift is an iterative process, using our custom-developed tools, that starts with the redshift of the BCG as the initial guess for the cluster's redshift and center.
 It then estimates the redshift as the mean value of the $N$ brightest early-type galaxies (with $N=7$) within an inner radius of $250\,h^{-1}$kpc (with $H_0=100{\rm\,km\,s^{-1}\,Mpc^{-1}} \,h$ as defined by MaxBCG) and the redshift interval $\Delta z=0.045(1+z_c)$ where $z_c$ is the redshift of the cluster.
+For redshift determination we use the $N$ brightest early-type galaxies, rather than the BCG alone, to mitigate against biased photometric redshifts resulting from BCGs with peculiar colors, such as in cool core clusters.
 The new redshift is used as input and the same procedure is repeated until convergence on the redshift value is achieved, which usually occurs in three iterations or less.
 The selection of $N=7$ was informed by optimizing cluster redshifts for systems with known spectroscopic redshifts.
 Uncertainties in the cluster redshifts are determined via bootstrap resampling (10,000 times) of the galaxies selected for the redshift determination.
 We also explored estimating errors using Monte Carlo realizations of the sample which provided similar results.
 We note that although our catalogs contain the spectroscopic redshifts available from SDSS, in the procedure described here we only make use of the photometric redshifts, in order to make a direct comparison with the spectroscopic information.

 Another important advantage of the overlap of ACT with S82 and SDSS is that for all clusters at $z<0.3$ the BCG was spectroscopically targeted by SDSS and has a spectroscopic redshift.
 Moreover, as BCGs are very luminous objects, in several cases it was possible to match them with a spectroscopic redshift from SDSS to $z\approx0.5$.
 There are 25 ACT clusters in S82 for which a spectroscopic redshift was available from SDSS for the BCG or the next brightest galaxy in the cluster.
 For the ACT area outside S82, the CAS DR8 database provides imaging but no spectroscopic redshifts are available from SDSS on this region.
 Additionally, within the sample presented in this paper, 21 (18 are on S82) S/N$>4.5$ SZ clusters have multi-object spectroscopic follow-up observations using GMOS on Gemini-S as part of our program aimed at obtaining dynamical masses for ACT clusters at $z>0.35$ \citep{Sifon2012}.
 The observations were carried out as part of our ongoing programs (GS-2011B-C-1, GS-2012A-C-2 and GS-2012B-C-3) and processed using our custom set of tools as described in \cite{Sifon2012}.
 The full description of the ACT equatorial sample follow-up with Gemini will be described in a future paper (Sif\'on et al., in prep.).
 In Figure~\ref{fig:photo-z} we show that the photometric and spectroscopic redshifts are in good agreement.
 Thus for clusters without spectroscopic redshifts, up to $z\approx0.8$, we confirm that our photometric ones will be quite accurate.
 For clusters at $z>0.9$, due to the lack of spectroscopic redshifts, we can only assume that the SDSS well-calibrated photometry provides robust estimates.
 Both photometric and spectroscopic redshifts for the full cluster sample are given in Tables~\ref{tab:S82sample} and \ref{tab:DR8sample}.